Soesah/node-classloader/readme.md

 This is a JavaScript classloader that converts easy-to-read (and valid) JavaScript with a Class structure in functioning and executable JavaScript.

 The classloader can be used through a php script to output the compiled code as JavaScript to the browser.
 The php does a command line call to NodeJS to run the Classloader with the proper arguments.
+You could just as well use a node server directly or use a different language to be the intermediary.

 The Classloader parses the original JavaScript, resolves dependencies and finally writes the output.
 The Classloader compiles classes that follow the format below.